Y-PLAN Frequently Asked Questions

 What are a civic client’s responsibilities and how much time do they require?

 In addition to posing a project question for students to address, clients usually attend two to three planning meetings with K-12 and higher-ed partners before a project officially begins.
 These conversations often require a combined 2-3 hours.
 Once students start working on a project, clients participate in three core events, typically totaling between five and ten hours.
-Information on what these three touchpoints entail can be found in the Y-PLAN Digital Toolkit (coming soon).
+Information on what these three touchpoints entail can be found in the Y-PLAN Digital Toolkit.

 Can a project have more than one civic client?

 This is certainly an option!
 It can be beneficial for students to meet with other community leaders as part of their research process and network-building.
 That being said, avoid having clients from more than two separate organizations, as the scope of a project may become too broad and confusing for students.
 Having multiple clients can also be logistically complicated; for example, aligning schedules for client events can prove more challenging.

 Do higher education partners need to be in city and/or regional planning departments?

 No!
 While city and regional planning departments are obviously well-suited for Y-PLAN, faculty and students from other disciplines have also contributed to past projects; these fields include public policy, civil and environmental engineering, education, etc.